Firm of the Year

 ".
-How very jolly.
-But that doesn't change the fact that associate attrition is rumoured to be high - especially with pay being nothing special and the bonus metric incomprehensible.
+The good reportsalso don't change the fact that associate attrition is rumoured to be high - especially with pay being nothing special and the bonus metric incomprehensible.

 A job lot of trainees were deferred in 2009 when the firm simply didn't have the capacity to employ them - but at least they got to do a special MBA (and received a generous stipend for doing so).
 Having said that, reports reach us that there are still too many trainees around - and you may find yourself doing work which - in busier times - would be considered secretarial.
 The firms' now dumped the MBA.
 And retention rates haven't been amazing - six out of ten trainees were kept on in March 2014.

 Salary (1st seat trainee):